Find Grad Schools

 62 Yearly Graduations

 Pacific Oaks College comes in at #3 on our list of the most popular colleges offering master's degrees in human development.
 Roughly 1,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,482 per year, while in-state graduate students, on average, pay $21,074 per year.
-During the 2020-2021 academic year, 62 people received their master's degree in human development from Pacific Oaks College.
-Of these students, 95% were women and 71% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 62 people received their master's degree in human development from Pacific Oaks College.
+About 92% of this group were women, and 69% were students from an underrepresented racial-ethnic group.

 #3